vigetlabs/sxsw/project-3/readme.md

   - Choose "Send IFTTT any SMS"
 - Connect the "that" action to Particle
   - Choose "Call a function"
-  - The `setBrightness` function should be an option to choose from in IFTTT.
+  - The `brightness` function should be an option to choose from in IFTTT.
 If it's not make sure you've pushed the latest code and try again.